hugues0/hugues0/README.md

 ### I'm a full-stack developer based in Kigali - Rwanda

-- :seedling: &nbsp;I’m currently learning Typescript <br>
+- :seedling: &nbsp;I’m currently trying to get better with DevOps <br>
 - :speech_balloon: &nbsp;I like to talk about **Web dev** and **JavaScript** <br>
 - :mailbox: &nbsp;Ask me anything, I am happy to help :) <br>